 Many groups got in touch looking to use the flood alerts system for their own purposes.
 However not all were permitted to use the application within their company as it was hosted on Facebook.
 In response, we hurried through our stand-alone site.
 Shortly after, it was deployed, and we had a privately hosted version of the innovative tool. www.floodalerts.com

 Its instrumental role during this serious flooding event led to much recognition, the tool even going viral.
 Within half an hour of its standalone launch, a BBC news story was released featuring Flood Alerts.
 Later the system was also deployed to and hosted on the BBC site.
 It was also housed on the Environmental Agency’s site, at first pro bono for sixth months, then later contracted for multiple years.
+Flood Alerts was even acknowledged by Richard Benyon MP, Minister for the Natural Environment and Fisheries.
+You can view this letter in the image gallery below.

 In late 2013 to early 2014, the UK saw yet more flooding.
 In response the government instigated a ‘Flood Hack’.
 Developers from a swathe of technology and software companies came together to collaborate on preventive and protective measures.
 It was also during this Flood Hack that the Environmental Agency’s live flood data was made open source.
 Given our proven experience and skill, Shoothill were asked to create the APIs which members of the Flood Hack would use to manipulate this data.
 In the run up to the event we developed five APIs for live flooding, river level, river flow, groundwater, and rainfall data.